 Large blocks of text are uninviting and will scare people away.
 In fact, keeping your sentences short and sweet will help boost your content’s readability by 58%.

-Step 3: Write a Persuasive Close
+Section 3: Write a Persuasive Close & Call-to-Action

 There’s no magic formula for closing out a blog post, but you can call on tried-and-true copywriting call-to-action techniques to help: